-- communication difficulties with regard to the roll call and establishing that everyone is accounted for; - the use of the nearest available escape routes as opposed to common circulation routes; - difficulties with the opening of final exit doors; - difficulties experienced by people with disabilities; - the roles of specified people, e.g. fire wardens; - inappropriate actions, e.g. stopping to collect personal items, attempting to use lifts etc.; and - windows and doors not being closed as people leave.
+- any communication difficulties, including with the roll call and establishing that everyone is out of the building, and, where possible, accounted for; - the use of the nearest available escape routes as opposed to common circulation routes; - difficulties with the opening of final exit doors; - difficulties experienced by people with disabilities; - the roles of specified people, e.g. fire wardens; - inappropriate actions, e.g. stopping to collect personal items, attempting to use lifts, etc.; and - windows and doors not being closed as people leave.